flywheel-apps/bids-pre-curate/README.md

 1. Copy the project directory to `/tmp/gear`
 2. Run unit tests
 3. Remove and re-populate the project '$GROUP/$PROJECT' with dummy data in need of pre-curation
-4. Build the docker image and run phase 1 to export CSV
+4. Build the docker image and run stage 1 to export CSV
 5. Edit the CSVs to rename files trivially
-6. Build the docker container for the integration test and run phase 2 (renaming the files and updating metadata)
+6. Build the docker container for the integration test and run stage 2 (renaming the files and updating metadata)

 After running the script, '$GROUP/$PROJECT' should be named correctly and have metadata uploaded.